tlswg/tls13-spec/draft-ietf-tls-tls13.md

 offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
-Clients MUST NOT offer multiple KeyShareEntry values for the same group and servers receiving multiple KeyShareEntry values for the same group MUST abort the connection with a fatal "illegal_parameter" alert.
+Clients MUST NOT offer multiple KeyShareEntry values for the same group and servers receiving multiple KeyShareEntry values for the same group.
-Clients and servers MUST NOT offer or accept any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+Clients and servers MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare.
-Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare.
+Implementations MAY check for violations of these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.

 If the server selects an (EC)DHE cipher suite and no mutually supported group is available between the two endpoints' KeyShare